freelawproject/classifier-experiments/clx/ml/README.md

     # Optional: If you add any additional arguments to __init__, add them here so
     # they are dumped to the run config (must be JSON-serializable).
     add_config_attrs = ["my-config-attr"]

-    # Provide pipeline initialization arguments to the HF pipeline constructor for inference.
-    pipeline_args = {"task": "hf-pipeline-task-name", ...}

-    # Optional: Default arguments to pass to `run.pipe` for inference.
-    predict_args = {...}

     # Only add this if you want to use a custom Trainer class e.g. for custom loss functions.
     trainer_class = ...